 5. Disney Tell Tale

-This game is so fun, we have two different versions.
-We have the Toy Story one pictured above, and the Disney Princess one.
+This game is so fun that we got two different versions.
+We have the Toy Story one pictured above and the Disney Princess one.

 How to Play